erasmus-without-paper/ewp-specs-architecture/README.md

    self-signed certificates and install them in their browsers for debugging purposes.

- * If a single EWP Host changes its certificate, but forgets to update its manifest, then only this single EWP Host will be affected.
+ * If a single EWP Host changes its client certificate, but forgets to update its manifest, then only this single EWP Host will be affected.

- * You may delegate the duty of serving some of your APIs directly to a third party (no proxy needed), but still keep the client credentials for yourself (the third party won't be able to perform requests in the EWP Network unless is has control over your manifest).
+ * You may delegate the duty of serving some of your APIs directly to a third party (no proxy needed), but still keep the client credentials for yourself (the third party won't be able to perform requests in the EWP Network unless it holds a private key for at least one of the certificates present in your manifest).

  * Similarly, if you are a SAAS provider, you can delegate the permission of making requests *in the name of a single HEI* to one of your clients (as